-Lighting throughout the vehicle is provided by LED lights contained in the top of the overhead lockers (which also serve to illuminate the inside of the lockers), and also individually switched LED lights on the ceiling.
-Additional lighting in the lounge area is provided by spotlamps, individually switched, fitted to the underside of the overhead lockers.
+Background lighting throughout the vehicle is provided by LED lights contained in the tops of the overhead lockers, which also serve to illumninate the inside of the lockers.
+Additional lighting is provided by three individually switched LED lamps mounted in the ceiling.

-ARRANGEMENT OF EQUIPMENT (BROADWAY FB)
+ARRANGEMENT OF EQUIPMENT - CORINIUM FB